Camilo-J/Camilo-J/README.md

 I'm a full stack developer.
 I enjoy programming in Rails and React.

-- 🌱 &nbsp;I’m currently learning Javascript, Typescript and React
+- 🌱 &nbsp;I’m currently working on improving my skills in, and understanding of vanilla JavaScript, React and Rails.
-- 😀 I like to  code, read, and watch videos of ui design in my free time.
+- 😀 I like to  code, read, and watch videos of videogames.
 - 💬 &nbsp;Ask me about anything related to Posgresql/Ruby on Rails/React/Tailwind
 - 📫 &nbsp;How to reach me: [josecamilo1902@gmail.com](https://github.com/Camilo-J)
 - ⚡ &nbsp;Fun fact: I :heart: :dog:s, videogames and books